The Lion in Winter (1968 film): Casting

 Poll was meant to make a film with Joseph Levine and Peter O'Toole, The Ski Bum (which would be written by James Goldman's brother William).
 That project fell through and Poll suggested they do Lion in Winter instead.
-O'Toole, who was 36, and had portrayed Henry II in 1964's Becket, plays him at age 50.
+O'Toole, who was 35, and had portrayed Henry II in 1964's Becket, plays him at age 50.
+Whilst Hepburn was 60 herself during filming, 25 years his senior.

 In October 1967, the actors rehearsed at Haymarket Theatre in London.
 Production started in November 1967 and continued until May 1968.

 Filming

 The film was shot at Ardmore Studios in Bray, County Wicklow, Ireland, and on location in Ireland, Wales (Marloes Sands), and France at Abbaye de Montmajour, Arles; Château de Tarascon, Carcassonne; and Saône-et-Loire.
 In an interview Peter O'Toole said that Katharine Hepburn, who was sixty years old, was at her best early in the morning while he favoured starting work in the afternoon.
 They came to a compromise and shot their scenes from 8:30 to 16:00 each day.

 The sculpted stone figures which appear during the main title sequence were discovered by the director along a driveway near a shooting location in France.
 They are portrayed as appearing on interior walls of the castle in the film.

 After seeing the completed film, Albert R. Broccoli and Harry Saltzman offered Timothy Dalton the role of James Bond for the first time, as a replacement for Sean Connery in On Her Majesty's Secret Service (1969).
 Dalton declined because he felt he was too young, although he would later be cast in the role in The Living Daylights (1987) and Licence to Kill (1989).